aCombray/BlackJack/README.md

 ## Instruction
 Run python BlackJack.py in the command line. <br>
+Type 'Y' to play the game. <br>
+Type 'Hit' to hit, and 'Stand' to stand.<br>
-Type 'Y' if you are ready to play the game.
-Type 'N' when asked 'Continue?' to quit the game.
+After each game, the player will be asked 'Continue?'.
+Type 'N' to quit the game.